diestrohs/evcc_card/README.md

 ## Requirements
 - A running and configured EVCC instance in your network
 - Home Assistant with HACS
-- Installation of the ha-evcc integration other hacs
+- Installation of the evcc integration other hacs
 - Installation of the following cards other hacs:
+  - Vertical Stack In Card
+  - Mushroom
-  - vertical-stack-in-card
+  - Sankey Chart Card
 ## Info
 The implementation consists of two main cards:
 - Energy card